 The assignments are designed to set out a scenario and ask questions that will demonstrate the Learner's understanding of the law as it is applied to the given scenario.
 Because of this, feedback could easily provide a Learner with too much information that could virtually give them the answer to the assignment question.
 The decision has therefore been made that NALP will not provide feedback on specific questions.
 The Learner's chosen Approved Centre should, however, be able to provide some further guidance on how to answer the assignment questions.
-Additionally, we have provided some indicative content for all of the Learning Outcomes and Assessment Criteria within our Qualification Specification, available to download here.
-Learners can also find sample questions on our website here for them to practice prior to undertaking a live assignment.
+Additionally, we have provided some indicative content for all of the Learning Outcomes and Assessment Criteria within our Qualification Specification, available to download here for them to practice prior to undertaking a live assignment.